TrebledJ/trebledj.github.io/content/posts/programming/embedded/2023-06-24-dynamic-memory-embedded-bad.md

 ```
 {% endalert %}

 One benefit of static allocation is *speed*.
 With dynamic, allocators need to figure out size constraints and reallocate.
-If the allocator is good, it may save time by reusing a previously freed bin; but this still consumes time.
-With *static*, memory is either pre-allocated (in the case of global variables) or allocated with a single instruction (subtracting the stack pointer).^[And if your function uses multiple statically-allocated variables, the allocation will be combined in one *giant* stack subtraction.
-You can thank your compiler for this static bonus.]
+If the allocator is good, it may perform better by using smart strategies (e.g. reusing a previously freed bin); but this still introduces overhead.
+With *static*, memory is either pre-allocated (in the case of global variables) or quickly allocated with a single instruction (subtracting the stack pointer).^[And if your function uses multiple statically-allocated variables, the allocation will be combined into one *giant* stack subtraction.
+You can thank your compiler for this.]
 Hence, better performance at the expense of flexibility.

 {% alert "fact" %}
 What about polymorphism?
+Like dynamic memory allocation, dynamic polymorphism also introduces performance overhead via additional indirection (dynamic dispatch, vtable lookup).

-We can achieve static polymorphism via [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism); but we lose the ability for a polymorphic container (e.g. `vector<Animal*>`, `vector<Shape*>`).
+The good news is: static polymorphism exists!
+In C++, we can achieve static polymorphism via [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism); but we lose the ability to declare polymorphic containers, such as`vector<Animal*>`, `vector<Shape*>`.
 We could also use sum types (e.g. [`std::variant`](https://en.cppreference.com/w/cpp/utility/variant)); but this increases the memory footprint.
 Sometimes virtual classes are a necessary ~~evil~~ abstraction.
 {% endalert %}

 Thus, it’s crucial to consider the design requirements of the software being developed.
 How long do the strings need to be?
 Can they be limited by a maximum length?
 How many items will our vector hold at most?
-Is it more maintainable to use virtual classes here?
+Is it more maintainable to use virtual classes here?^[What's the right balance of maintainability?
+Is it worth sacrificing maintainability for performance?]

 ## Is dynamic memory always bad?